Latin American Holiday Traditions: Celebrations & Cuisine

 Tamales are a Christmas staple across Latin America, with each country putting its own spin on the dish.
 In Ecuador, tamales are made from corn dough with lard, filled with pork or chicken, and wrapped in achira leaves (Global Voices).
 Similarly, in Chile, tamales are a staple, often found alongside other festive foods.

 Tamales vary from savory to sweet and can be found in countries like Costa Rica, El Salvador, Guatemala, Mexico, and Nicaragua (Spanish Academy).
-For example, Guatemalan tamales are semi-sweet, while Mexican tamales come in diverse flavors, serving as a side dish for other traditional Christmas foods.
+For example, Guatemalan tamales are semi-sweet, while Mexican tamales come in diverse flavors, as a side dish for other traditional Christmas foods.

 CountryTypeIngredients